 Gastric band has the highest rate of re-operation over the long term.
 Up to one in five people who have had a gastric band will require a further operation.
 This re-operation rate is much higher than after a sleeve gastrectomy (approximately three in 200 people) or gastric bypass (15 in 200 people).

 A gastric band does not have a metabolic effect.
 It only restricts the capacity of the stomach but does not affect the complex biochemical pathways regulating appetite and metabolism, therefore patients typically do not experience the same shift in food preferences, away from sweet or fatty foods, as with a sleeve gastrectomy or gastric bypass.

 After gastric banding, re-operation may be required for:

-- Less effective at resolving obesity-related health problems including type 2 diabetes.
+Less effective at resolving obesity-related health problems including type 2 diabetes.
 After a gastric band, only five out of 10 patients have a remission of their disease – compared to eight out of 10 people after a sleeve gastrectomy or bypass.
-Resolution after gastric band is dependent on weight loss and takes longer compared to sleeve or bypass procedures.
+Resolution of obesity related health problems after gastric band is dependent on weight loss and takes longer compared to sleeve or bypass procedures.

 Am I eligible for gastric banding?

 Your BMI is above 40.